 Far from it, in fact.
-Running a startup is quite tricky and complicated, but luckily, there are plenty of management tools for starts that can make things a bit easier.
+Running a startup is quite tricky and complicated, but luckily, there are plenty of management tools for start that can make things a bit easier.

-Today, we are going to introduce you to some of the best project management tools that can help you with task and projects, won’t cost you a fortune and yet offer plenty of useful features and functionality to make your life much more comfortable.
+Today, we are going to introduce you to some of the best project management tools that can help you with tasks and projects, won’t cost you a fortune, and yet offer plenty of useful features and functionality to make your life much more comfortable.

 Wrike is a specialized project management and collaboration software that can help companies organize everything they need for a project to be completed on time, on the budget, and with the required quality.